Initiative-Progress/easyenvi/README.md

 # Easy environment

 Easy Environment is a Python tool that provides **easy-to-use functionality for managing files and data in different environments**.
-It offers a class called Environment that simplifies file operations on local disk and Google Cloud Platform (GCP) services such as Google Cloud Storage (GCS) and BigQuery (BQ).
+It offers a class called Environment that simplifies file operations on the local disk and cloud services such as Google Cloud (Google Cloud Storage and Big Query) or SharePoint.

 ## Features

 * Load and save files in various formats such as PNG, JPG, XLSX, Parquet, CSV, and Pickle.
+* Support for loading, saving and management file from local disk.
-* Support for loading and saving files from local disk and GCS.
+* Support for loading and saving files from Google Cloud Storage.
-* Seamlessly interact with GCP services including GCS and BQ.
+* Support append and write Big Query tables, as well as the ability to run queries.
+* Supports the downloading, uploading and management of files on a SharePoint site.
 * Flexible configuration for file loaders and savers.

 <p align="center">